-Oil on canvas - The Van Gogh Museum
+Oil on canvas - The Museum of Modern Art

 Vincent Van Gogh was born the second of six children into a religious Dutch Reformed Church family in the south of the Netherlands.
 His father, Theodorus Van Gogh, was a clergyman and his mother, Anna Cornelia Carbentus, was the daughter of a bookseller.
 Van Gogh exhibited unstable moods during his childhood, and showed no early inclination toward art-making, though he excelled at languages while attending two boarding schools.
 In 1868, he abandoned his studies and never successfully returned to formal schooling.